Charlie Sifford: Personal life

 Sifford's wife, Rose, died in 1998.
 They had two sons, Charles Jr. and Craig.

+Death and legacy

-Sifford, a resident of Brecksville, Ohio, was hospitalized for a stroke one month prior to his death in Cleveland, Ohio.
+Sifford, a resident of Brecksville, Ohio, was hospitalized for a stroke one month before he died in Cleveland, Ohio.
 He died on February 3, 2015, at the age of 92.

-Honors

-Lee Trevino said of Sifford, "You have to put him in the Jackie Robinson category."
-Tiger Woods named his son Charlie after him and referred to Sifford as "the Grandpa I never had," and that, without Sifford, "I probably wouldn't be here.
-My dad would have never have picked up the game.
+Immediately after his death, Tiger Woods, speaking to the Los Angeles Times, spoke of Sifford's significance.
+He referred to Sifford as "the Grandpa I never had."
+He stated without Sifford "I probably wouldn't be here.
+My dad would have never picked up the game.
 Who knows if the clause would still exist or not?
 But he broke it down."